 The garden, transformed at the end of the 700 in the Botanical Garden by Gerolamo Secco Suardo (brother of the writer and poet Paolina Secco Suardo), passionate lover of the naturalistic disciplines, still preserves some rare and precious species of trees and plants.

-The main part of the building preserves an architectural structure dating back to the fifteenth century, characterized by the presence of a tower and a portico with cross vaults.
+The main part of the building retains an architectural structure dating from the fifteenth century, characterized by the presence of a tower and a portico with cross vaults.

 The ground floor

-Remaining on the ground floor, directly from the entrance, there is access to three rooms with fully decorated walls and cross vaults.
+Staying on the ground floor, directly from the entrance, you enter three rooms with entirely decorated walls and cross vaults.
 One of these is used as "dining room".
 The remaining two rooms, "yellow room" and "green room", with neoclassical decorations, act as living rooms.
-From here we pass to the "Salone delle baccanti", bright and cheerful, open on one side on the garden and on the other on the internal courtyard.
-The walls are stuccoed in marble with a representation of dancing girls in the middle and anthropomorphic and floral decorations on the vault.
+From here you pass to the bright and cheerful “salon of the bacchantes”, open on one side to the garden and on the other to the internal courtyard.
+The walls are stuccoed in marble with depictions of dancing girls in the center and anthropomorphic and floral decorations on the vault.

 The first piano